amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/time_management.25.md

 ﻿# Time management

-### The Most Precious Resource
+### Time is The Most Precious Resource

-As previously mentioned, our most important resource is your time.
+As previously mentioned, our most important resource is time.
 We can't buy it back, and we don't know how much of it we have.
 One thing we do know is that none of us have very much time at all.

 I recommend you put a price tag on your time.
 Write it down and put it somewhere you can see it regularly.
-Even if that means placing this tag in multiple spots.
+Even if that means placing it in multiple spots.
 Once you’ve done this, you’ll have a reminder to gauge if what you are doing is worth that amount.

 We want to make sure we use this very limited resource wisely and invest it accordingly.
 This book is about is turning your time into skills, so you can turn those skills into more free time.
 To reach a world-class level in a discipline takes about 10,000 hours of focused practice.
 The sooner we start practicing, the better.